 4. Economic Growth

 There is a lot of emphasis placed on “human capital” in our global economy for economic growth, which refers to the contribution that people can make.
-The amount of contribution that each person can give to the growth of the economy depends on their unique knowledge, training, skills, and competencies.
+Each person's contribution to the economy's growth depends on their unique knowledge, training, skills, and competencies.
 Because of this, developing people’s skills and knowledge in any given field is a principle strategy for promoting economic growth.

 5. It Provides a Foundation for Knowledge

 Your education lays the foundation for all of the knowledge you gain in life.
-And it’s important to eradicate the idea that education can only be something formal that is connected to an institution–classrooms are neither the beginning nor the end of education.
-Education is any enlightenment you have to new ideas, theories, or concepts.
-While this is often acquired in an academic, systematic way, this is not the only means in which your mind can grow.
+And it’s important to eradicate the idea that education can only be something formal connected to an institution–classrooms are neither the beginning nor the end of education.
+Education is any enlightenment to new ideas, theories, or concepts.
+While this is often acquired in an academic, systematic way, this is not the only way your mind can grow.

-Just like we self-educate as babies when we realize we can lift ourselves up and pick up toys, people can continue to educate themselves through resources such as SkillShare, Udemy, and Coursera.
-People also self-educate by watching videos on YouTube, listening to podcasts, and reading.
-People can have the desire at any point in their lives to do something new or differently, and there are certainly resources out there to help meet this need.
+Just like we self-educate as babies, when we realize we can lift ourselves and pick up toys, people can continue to educate themselves through resources such as Skillshare, Udemy, and Coursera.
+People also self-educate by watching videos on YouTube, listening to educational podcasts, and reading.
+People can have the desire to do something new or differently at any point in their lives, and there are certainly resources out there to help meet this need.

 It’s natural to want to solve a problem that you see, and while everyone may focus on their own subject or industry and learn in a variety of ways, education is the only means of figuring out how to accomplish new things and improving upon your existing skills.
 No matter how you gain the knowledge that you seek, it will help build the foundation for further learning.

 If we want a world that is both fair and just, where everyone has an opportunity to live a successful life (no matter what that looks like to them), education is a must.
 When certain world populations are sequestered from receiving an education, the world becomes unjust.